 Another cultural experience that both myself and my kids have enjoyed is laundry.
 We have, over the years greatly reduced the amount of clothing we take with us in exchange for doing laundry on the road.
 A mind numbing task at home, doing laundry on the road is an adventure and there are lots of opportunities to learn along the way.
 First task, find the laundromat.

 Asking directions is a basic part of travel and the quicker your kids learn how to follow instructions the better.
 Whether in English or in the language of the country, it can be a fun challenge for kids to help you find your way to the nearest laundromat.
 When you arrive, kids can help figure out the task of buying soap, starting the washer and running the dryer.
-(Aside: one product I always bring with me abroad are Shout stain remover sheets.
+(Aside: one product I always bring with me abroad are Shout stain remover towelettes.
 When you are traveling with limited clothing, stains can be a game changer!)
 What seems like an opportunity to learn some words or phrases in a new language also has the added benefit of teaching your child about a chore they can help with at home without them even realizing it.
 Note that dryers in laundromats usually run super hot so clothes dry much more quickly, thereby making the laundry process a pretty quick one.

 4. Use compression bags